 I am the Headmistress of the Imaginorium Academy in its many forms.
-At our Wizarding Academies I am the teacher of Defense Against the Dark Arts.
+At our Wizarding Academies I am the teacher of PRISM class - Protection, Reflection, Inspiration, Sensation, and Meditation.
 My class is designed to help children and adults face their fears and to resolve conflicts within themselves and with others.
 I especially encourage development of self-esteem and personal empowerment.
 We do this through a variety of active games (especially drama games), literary exploration, and discussion.
-At the School of Theatrical Wizardry my classes involve character exploration.
-At Rainbow Wizards Academy I teach about consent and how to defend one's self from the negative forces coming both from outside and also from within.
+The PRISM is the source of magic on the Rainbow Path and is made of all the facets of who you are.

 At Space Force (Jedi) Academy, we teach mindfulness through the Trials of Courage, Hope, Insight, Senses, and Spirit.
 In addition to being Grandmaster, I am the Master for the Trial of Spirit.
 My specialty is in the colors and construction of light sabers, as the light saber is the extension of the spirit.
 The seven Spirit classes in the formal Jedi training correspond with the seven colors of the rainbow, encouraging the free and responsible search for truth and meaning and social justice.

 I earned my PhD in Theatre from Louisiana State University, my MA from Florida State, and my BA from the University of NC.
 I have been working with children and theatre for more than 20 years.
 I am certified to teach both theatre and secondary English in Rhode Island and Massachusetts and currently teach at an alternative high school.
 I am also trained in a comprehensive sexuality education curriculum called Our Whole Lives, which is offered for elementary, junior high, high school, and adult levels.